 Many attendees attest to learning so much in a short time from colleagues that they, in turn, can help new arrivals with their technology problems.

 Other discussions take place around such topics as visits to art exhibitions, info about libraries, social events taking place and the general exchange of information useful to blind and visually impaired people.
 Do check it out – you might be surprised at what you can offer and what you can learn.

 Thanks to the wonders of smartphones and tablets, the club members enjoy full access to all meetings using the Zoom Video Meeting App.

 Initially, The FB-Exchange Club focused on desktop issues and quickly moved on to include laptops, iPads, smart phones, fitness devices and voice-activated home technology.

 Some of the more significant topics covered to date have included:

 The members of the FB-Exchange Club would like to see:

 If you have any questions or helpful suggestions, please don’t hesitate to contact us and we will pass them on to the group.

-The Dublin FB-Exchange Club meets on Monday mornings from 11am to 1pm, at Fighting Blindness on the 3rd Floor, 7 Ely Place, Dublin 2.
+The Dublin FB-Exchange Club meets on Monday mornings from 11am to 1pm, on Zoom.

 If you would like more information on the Fighting Blindness Technology Exchange club, please contact us at 01 674 6496 or firstname.lastname@example.org.